Glossary of Terms Loading...

 A student studying on visa while in Canada.

-Sometimes referred to as the Winter Term or Winter Session, is the period of the academic year which runs from January to April.
+Sometimes referred to as the Winter Term or Winter Session, this is the period of the academic year which runs from January to April.

 The voluntary cancellation of registration in a course or a full semester of courses by a student who completes and submits to the Registrar’s Office a “withdrawal” or “change in registration” form.
 Normally there is a period where withdrawn registrations are “dropped” from a student’s registration and no academic record is retained on the student’s transcript.
 The deadlines for students to have registrations “dropped” or “withdrawn (with permission)” are normally noted in the Academic Schedule.